neoloc/ansible-role-drbd/README.md

 ## Platform Specific Notes

-Debian Stretch and Ubuntu Xenial contains DRBD in kernel, and supports Heartbeat.
+Debian Bullseye and Ubuntu Xenial contains DRBD in kernel, and supports Heartbeat.
 They have the most out of the box support for the defaults.

 DRBD packages for CentOS can be built from [linbit](https://www.linbit.com), or from [ELREPO](http://elrepo.org/) repository.
 These should be included in the `drbd_rpm_packages` list.
 See vagrant-box-templates `playbook.yml` examples below.